Associate Professor Amelia Thorpe

 urban governance, local government and planning law, public participation, DIY urbanism, gender and diversity in planning, legal geography, socio-legal studies

-My teaching has been recognized with a Distinguished Environmental Law Education Award from the IUCN Academy of Environmental Law, a UNSW Vice-Chancellor's Award for Teaching Excellence, and a Lexis Nexis Legal Innovation Award.
+Amelia's teaching has been recognized with a Distinguished Environmental Law Education Award from the IUCN Academy of Environmental Law, a UNSW Vice-Chancellor's Award for Teaching Excellence, and a Lexis Nexis Legal Innovation Award.

 Cities, Planning, Law and Justice (LAWS3073)